deiga/CS-OS-2014/exercises/ex1.md

 ###1.
 Interrupts, I/O
 * What is an interrupt?
 How can the system detect it?
+  * An interrupt is a mechanism by which other modules(I/O, memory) may interrupt the normal sequencing of the processor.
+  * The instruction cycle contains an *interrupt stage*, whichis used to check for and handle interrupts
 * What may cause interrupt/exception?
 In what situations?
 What happens in the system then?
 * What is the most common I/O technique used in the modern computers?
 How does it work?